 - Choose a faculty member to supervise your research and talk with him or her about what you will be doing and what your time commitment will be.
-You should also talk with the faculty member about the need for Institutional Review Board approval for your planned project. - Prepare an application in which you include (a) a statement describing your plans for this research this can be the same proposal you submit to the university's grants committee; (b) a copy of your transcript (an unofficial transcript is fine); and (c) information about your general interests in psychology, your relevant course work, your previous research experience, and anything else that you think is relevant. - Have the faculty member who will supervise your research write a confidential letter of support for your application. - Get your application and letter of support to Sara Broaders at s-broaders@northwestern.edu by Friday, March 16, 2018.
+You should also talk with the faculty member about the need for Institutional Review Board approval for your planned project. - Prepare an application in which you include (a) a statement describing your plans for this research this can be the same proposal you submit to the university's grants committee; (b) a copy of your transcript (an unofficial transcript is fine); and (c) information about your general interests in psychology, your relevant course work, your previous research experience, and anything else that you think is relevant. - Have the faculty member who will supervise your research write a confidential letter of support for your application. - Send your application and letter of support to the Director of Undergraduate Studies, Professor Sara Broaders at s-broaders@northwestern.edu by Friday, March 15, 2019.
 This is also the deadline for submitting summer grant applications to the University's Undergraduate Research Grants Committee.